Publication Details

 Topic T5 Future Landscapes

-Abstract Biodiversity monitoring programs and citizen science data remain heavily biased towards the Global North.
-Incorporating social media data can complement existing gaps, especially in megadiverse countries with limited records, but whether such data can significantly improve our understanding of range-shifting species is unknown.
-Here, we collated locality data from Flickr and Facebook, in addition to occurrence data from the Global Biodiversity Information Facility (GBIF).
-We tested whether social media data improved our knowledge of the range dynamics of a rapid range-shifting butterfly, tawny coster (Acraea terpsicore), when compared to GBIF-only data.
-Social media data increased occurrence records by 35%.
-The proportion of social media data was higher in countries poorly represented on GBIF; however, we also obtained new distributional information from well-represented countries (e.g., Australia and Malaysia).
-We constructed ecological niche models (ENM) with data from both sources.
-ENMs based on the social media data highlighted greater expansion rates to higher latitudes and elevations compared to ENMs based on GBIF data only.
-Our results highlight the potential of harnessing social media data to track biodiversity redistribution in response to climate change.
+Abstract Biodiversity monitoring programs and citizen science data remain heavily biased toward the Global North.
+Especially in megadiverse countries with limited biodiversity records, incorporating social media data can help address existing data gaps.
+However, whether such data can significantly improve our understanding of range-shifting species is still unknown.
+We tested whether social media data improved our knowledge of the range dynamics of a rapid range-shifting butterfly, the tawny coster (Acraea terpsicore).
+We collated locality data from Flickr and Facebook and compared these with occurrence data from the Global Biodiversity Information Facility (GBIF).
+We used species distribution models (SDMs) and niche assessments, which we calibrated with data from GBIF alone and both sources combined (GBIF and social media data) to analyze range shift dynamics.
+Social media data increased occurrence records by 35%, and the proportion of social media data was higher in countries poorly represented in GBIF.
+In addition, we obtained new distributional information from well-represented countries (e.g., Australia and Malaysia).
+Over time, the SDMs calibrated with GBIF and social media data showed greater expansion rates than SDMs based solely on GBIF data.
+The niche assessments revealed that GBIF-only data failed to capture regions with relatively low maximum temperature, relatively low precipitation and high elevation.
+Our results highlight the potential of harnessing social media data to track rapid biodiversity redistribution in response to climate change.

 Harnessing social media data to track species range shifts